 All capitalized terms used in this document shall have the meanings given to them in Zendesk's Business Associate Agreement ("BAA").

->

-> Zendesk and Subscriber have entered into that certain Business Associate Agreement (“BAA”) which requires that Subscriber implement and comply with the following configurations for any and all HIPAA Enabled Account(s) before introducing any Protected Health Information into the Services.
+Zendesk and Subscriber have entered into that certain Business Associate Agreement (“BAA”) which requires that Subscriber implement and comply with the following configurations for any and all HIPAA Enabled Account(s) before introducing any Protected Health Information ("PHI") into the Services.
 All capitalized terms used in this document shall have the meanings given to them in the BAA.

->

-> Subscriber’s failure to implement and comply with any particular configuration listed below, or any series of required configurations listed below, shall be at Subscriber’s own risk and at Subscriber’s sole discretion; and such failure shall relieve Zendesk and its employees, agents, and affiliates of any responsibility with respect to any unauthorized access to, or improper use or disclosure of, Subscriber’s Service Data, including any electronic Protected Health Information, that results from such failure by Subscriber.
+Subscriber’s failure to implement and comply with any particular configuration listed below, or any series of required configurations listed below, shall be at Subscriber’s own risk and at Subscriber’s sole discretion; and such failure shall relieve Zendesk and its employees, agents, and affiliates of any responsibility with respect to any unauthorized access to, or improper use or disclosure of, Subscriber’s Service Data, including any electronic Protected Health Information, that results from such failure by Subscriber.

 The following minimum Security Configurations for Zendesk Support must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):